arh-eu/gds-java-sdk/README.md

 });
 ```

-At the end, we close the websocket connection as well.
+### Close the connection

 ```java
 client.close();
 ```

-#### Working with custom messages
+### Working with custom messages

 A message consists of two parts, a header and a data.
-It is usually enough to create only the data part because the header part is created automatically when the message is sent using the ```sendMessage(MessageData data)``` method.
+With this SDK, it is usually enough to create only the data part because the header part is created automatically when the message is sent using the ```sendMessage(MessageData data)``` method.
 But it is also possible to explicitly define the header part with customized values.

 So first, we create the header part.